 With the opening of the Frank Lloyd Wright Ballroom, the Arizona Biltmore became one of Arizona’s largest meeting and event venues.
 The new 25,000 sq.ft. ballroom became the 2nd largest in the state and increased dedicated indoor function space to more than 100,000 sq.ft.
 The project also included converting the tented Pavilion into the 15,000 sq.ft.
 McArthur Ballroom.

-Since the hotel opening in 1929, many presidents and dignitaries have vacationed amidst the lush gardens and sun kissed palm trees of the Arizona Biltmore.
+Since the hotel opened in 1929, many presidents and dignitaries have vacationed amidst the lush gardens and sun-kissed palm trees of the Arizona Biltmore.
 Ronald and Nancy Reagan celebrated their honeymoon at the resort, and every president from Herbert Hoover through George W. Bush has been a guest.

 One of the Largest Hotels In Arizona

 The Arizona Wing was completely renovated to become Ocatilla at Arizona Biltmore, a “hotel within the hotel”.
 The Arizona Biltmore boasts 740 guest rooms and is one of the largest hotels in Arizona.
 Throughout the years, the Arizona Biltmore has set the standard for elegance and style, and is in many ways more “Wrightian” than when it was built.

 The iconic Arizona Biltmore has recently completed a multi-million-dollar redesign that offers guests modern and refined accommodations while preserving the historic integrity and architecture of the resort.
 The renovation transformed rooms and suites, meeting spaces, ballrooms, pre-function rooms, Spa Biltmore, as well as the prohibition-era Mystery Room with a sophisticated new look that recalls the seductive style of the resort’s early years.